Call for Applications for 2024-2025

-Download the application form: Click Here
+Download the application form (English): Click Here

-Download the application form (French): Coming Soon
+Download the application form (Français): Cliquez ici

-Download the reporting template: Click Here
+Download the reporting template (English): Click Here

-Download the reporting template (French): Coming Soon
+Download the reporting template (Français): Cliquez ici

-Download the advertising poster: Click Here
+Download the advertising poster (English): Click Here

-Download the advertising poster (French): Coming Soon
+Download the advertising poster (Français): Cliquez ici

 Note: You may need to update or install Adobe Acrobat or Adobe Reader, in order to save the application form to your computer.
 Click here for your free download of Adobe Acrobat Reader.

-Supporting efforts to conserve, recover, and protect species at risk in the Northwest Territories
+Supporting efforts to conserve, recover and protect species at risk in the Northwest Territories

 This includes projects that:

-- Address threats to species, habitats, landscapes, or ecosystems.
+- Address threats to species, habitats, landscapes or ecosystems

-- Fill knowledge gaps related to species, habitats, or threats.
+- Fill knowledge gaps related to species, habitats or threats

-Past project summaries are available below:
+Current and past project summaries are available below:

 2019-20 Project summaries